hackclub/hackclub/workshops/login_auth/readme.md

   var userPass = document.getElementById("password_field").value;
 }
 ```
-So in the above function we need to add the `signInWithEmailAndPassword` which we discussed above.
+So in the above function you need to add the [`signInWithEmailAndPassword`](https://firebase.google.com/docs/auth/web/start#sign_in_existing_users) property which we discussed above.

 ```javascript
 firebase.auth().signInWithEmailAndPassword(email, password).catch(function(error) {